codeproper/Facebook-CollegePage-Scrapper/README.md

 2.Download and install latest version of chrome browser.

-5.Open terminal on the location of the directory and run init.py
+3.Open terminal on the location of cloned directory and run scrape.py

-    python init.py
+    python scrape.py